kloppie74/kloppie74/README.md

 **Building the Future, One Project at a Time**

-I am a 17-year-old developer from Nijmegen, Netherlands.
+I am a 18-year-old developer from Nijmegen, Netherlands.
 I am the creator of MoonStarStudios and MoonNodes, focusing on building innovative solutions for the Minecraft community.

 ### Personal Stats
 - **Location:** Nijmegen, NL
-- **Role:** Full-Stack Developer
+- **Role:** Developer

 ---